 Smothered Chicken Recipe is an old fashioned recipe of chicken and gravy that I have updated by serving Sauteed Mushrooms in a Cream Sherry Sauce on top.

-In absence of a temperature gauge, heat oil until a piece of bread will brown in a couple of minutes after dropping into the oil.
+In absence of a temperature gauge, heat oil until a small piece of bread will brown in a couple of minutes after dropping it into the oil.